Daheer/Pneumonia-Detection/README.md

 ```
 │   detect-voila.ipynb
-│   detect.py
+│   script.py
 │   pneumonia-detection.ipynb
 │
-├───pneumonia-detector-utils
+├───utils
 │   ├──constants.py
 │   ├──pneumonia_model.py
 │   └───utils.py
 │
 └───weights
     └─── pneumonia_detector_model.pth
 ```

 # Usage

-> For coders: Use the 'diagnose' method in detect.py either by importing or editing the script file itself.
+> For coders: Use the 'diagnose' method in [script.py](script.py) either by importing or editing the script file itself.
 Pass an x-ray image (either a PIL.Image, torch.tensor, numpy.array or even a path to the image file) as argument to the function.

 > For non-coders: Visit this [Binder](https://mybinder.org/v2/gh/Daheer/Pneumonia-Detection/HEAD?urlpath=%2Fvoila%2Frender%2Fdetect-voila.ipynb) link, wait for it to render, sip some coffee as you wait :).